jkeefe/subway-forecast/PROCESS_NOTES.md

     - [9:13 AM] Yeah it just took me 2 hours door to door.
 So good luck
 - Monday, Jan 28
     - [9:13 AM] While I’m waiting on a C train whose arrival time is “Delay,” thought I’d let you know (Franklin St./ N-bound toward Manhattan)
 - January 29
     - 7:31 am on S-bound A at 175 "due to a stalled N-bound train we have delays in S-bound service." my train totally packed.
+    - [9:31 AM] A/C is currently the Fyre Festival of train lines

 TODO:
 - Add more error handling